 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file containing a court docket and all documents and filings filed in the court case.
 You are able to access court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the jurisdiction where the case was filed.

 Each state maintains records of someone’s criminal background.
 These databases are linked together so you can track criminal backgrounds from any other state.
 You are able to go to courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay for a more intensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay for a more intensive search.

 When you look up someone’s criminal record you are able to find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include: